MAY 16 (FRI)

 Restoration and Reconstruction of the Gwangju Women's History

-Farhana Binte Jigar Farina Organizer in the central committee, Bangladesh Democratic Student Council
+Farhana Binte Jigar Farina Organizer in the Central Committee, Bangladesh Democratic Student Council

 HA Juhee Managing Partner, Law Firm YULIP